Article 31 Rights. Do you have the right to remain silent?

 For Miranda to apply in the civilian world, certain conditions must be satisfied.

 • Firstly, the individual being questioned must be in police custody.
 Custody means that they are not free to leave.
-The definition of custody could be met by being in a locked room, being handcuffed, or even being told that you will be charged with a crime.
+The definition of custody could be met by being in a locked room, handcuffed, or even being told that you will be charged with a crime.

 • Secondly, you must be subject to interrogation.
 Thus, questions regarding identity or other identifiers, even if in custody, do not necessarily require civilian police to provide civilian suspects with Miranda warnings.

-Remember the requirements for civilians, custody, and interrogation.
-Clearly, you have interrogation based upon Officer Jones’s question.
+Example: Let’s say you are a civilian, and the police suspect you of committing a robbery.
+Officer Jones calls you and says, “Why don’t you come to the station so I can get your side of things?”
+In response, you drive to the police station and meet Officer Jones, who immediately asks if you committed the robbery.
+Does civilian law enforcement require Miranda warnings in this situation?
+The answer is no. Remember the requirements for civilians, custody, and interrogation.
+You have interrogation based upon Officer Jones’s question.
 However, you voluntarily drove to the police station at Officer Jones’s request.
 You were not forced to go to the police station.
 You could have decided to ignore Officer Jones and stay home.
-Thus, Officer Jones does not need to give you any warnings as the civilian requirement of custody has not been met.
+Thus, Officer Jones does not need to give you any warnings as the civilian custody requirement has not been met.
 Therefore, he can continue asking about the robbery.
-More importantly, were you to admit to the robbery under these circumstances, the government would be able to use that admission against you in court.
+More importantly, were you to admit to the robbery under these circumstances, the government could use that admission against you in court.

+In Military law enforcement circles, the concept of an absolute right against self-incrimination is slightly different.
 Miranda rights for Military members are controlled by Article 31, UCMJ.
-Basically, before CID, OSI, NCIS, CGIS, or any other military law enforcement agent interrogates a suspect, they must advise them of their rights under Article 31.
+Before CID, OSI, NCIS, CGIS, or any other military law enforcement agent interrogates a suspect, they must advise them of their rights under Article 31.
+Article 31 rights include the following:

 • right to remain silent,